Messianic Judaism: Messianic Seal of Jerusalem

 The Messianic Seal of Jerusalem is a symbol used by Messianic Judaism.
-The symbol is a depiction of the Temple Menorah, an ancient Jewish symbol, together with the Ichthys, an ancient depictive representation of Christian faith and the community of Jesus followers, creating a Star of David at the intersection.
-The Messianic Seal is not the only symbol of Messianic Judaism, which has other symbols such the cross in the Star of David, and the dolphin.
+It is a depiction of the temple menorah, an ancient symbol used by Jews, together with the "ichthys", a depictive representation of Christianity, with a Star of David at the intersection.

-There is an ongoing dispute as to whether or not the seal dates from the 1st century CE, or if it is a 20th-century invention.
+There is an ongoing dispute as to whether the seal dates from the 1st century CE or if it is a 20th-century invention.

+Other symbols of Messianic Judaism include a cross inside a Star of David; a dolphin; and a lit menorah.

 Theology and core doctrines

-As with many religious faiths, the exact tenets held vary from congregation to congregation.
-In general, essential doctrines of Messianic Judaism include views on: